-Go back to App registrations and look up the Endpoints to find the URL of the metadata location that you will need later on for configuration in Bizagi.
+Go to Overview and look up the Endpoints to find the URL of the metadata location that you will need later on for configuration in Bizagi.

 Adequate authorization settings are usually set OK by default, which means you should not need to configure this setting.

 By default, new applications and their keys have the Sign in and read user profile, which is what Bizagi requires.

 At this point, configuration directly in Azure AD is set.
 Now go to Bizagi to complete the procedure.

 Once you have this file's URL, go back to Bizagi and set it in this key: